 The CrimeSolutions Appeals Board will work toward providing a systematic response that addresses all concerns.
 The Appeals Board is composed of CrimeSolutions Study Reviewers, supplemented with additional expert reviewers, if needed.

 Step 1.
-Use the Contact form to request a formal appeal of an evidence rating.
+Contact CrimeSolutions at [email protected] to request a formal appeal of an evidence rating.
 You will then be provided additional guidance by CrimeSolutions, which will require that you provide pertinent, specific information that indicates the necessity for an appellate review.

 Step 2.
 Two members of the Appeals Board, selected on the basis of expertise pertinent to the appeal and the absence of any conflicts of interest, will conduct the appellate review.
 Each appellate reviewer will conduct an independent review of the appeal, the studies in the program's evidence base, and copies of the original reviewers' scoring instruments.
 The identities of the original reviewers will remain anonymous until they are required to participate in the process.